PROCEDURE FOR SERVICE OF JUDICIAL DOCUMENTS ON A LEGAL ENTITY

 - whether business hours or hours of service are indicated at the address;

-- are there premises in the building at which the merchant resides; are there any of its representatives, hired workers and employees.
+- are their premises in the building at which the merchant resides; are there any of its representatives, hired workers, and employees.

 The process-server should collect information from the residents of the building as well.
 The following questions should be answered – whether a merchant conducting business under that business name is known at that place and whether anyone is familiar at all with a legal entity with such a name; has such company ever resided at the address or its representatives or employees, and if possible to be specified when.
 It is required to record the exact persons with which the process-server has talked, how they have obtained the information; how the process-server has collected the information and under what conditions.